-8. The Fallacy of Change: The unrealistic belief that others should act in accordance to one’s wish and fancy is called the fallacy of change.
+8. The Fallacy of Change: The unrealistic belief that others should act in accordance with one’s wish and fancy is called the fallacy of change.

-This distortion is a source of unpleasantness, both in the individual’s life as well as in the lives of the significant people around him/her.
+This distortion is a source of unpleasantness in the individual’s life and the lives of the significant people around him/her.

 9. The Fallacy of Fairness: Life is not fair at all times, and what seems reasonable to one person may seem very unfair to the other.